 Hashcat is working well with GPU, or we can say it is only designed for using GPU.
 GPU has amazing calculation power to crack the password.

-In this article, I will cover hashcat tutorial, hashcat feature, Combinator Attack, Dictionary Attack, hashcat mask attack example, hashcat Bruteforce example, and more.
+In this article, I will cover the hashcat tutorial, hashcat feature, Combinator Attack, Dictionary Attack, hashcat mask attack example, hashcat Brute force attack, and more.
 This article covers the complete tutorial about hashcat.

 Hello friends, you reading articles on Password cracking under Penetration Testing this article will cover about another tool hashcat tutorial.
 It is the best password cracking tool. and give the best result with GPU Machine.